 Sugar is in the spotlight and people are asking, “How much is too much?”
-The WHO released guidelines yesteday (March 4, 2015) suggesting a limit of free sugar consumption of no more than 10% of daily energy intake (approximately 12 teaspoons).
+Recently, Health Canada updated the nutrition facts table on food products.
+The label now includes a reference amount for total sugar and an updated ingredients list.
 What does this mean?
 Is all sugar created equal?
 Let’s take a closer look.

-What’s the difference between sugar and “free sugar”?
+What’s the difference between sugar and added sugar?

 Fruit, vegetables and dairy products all naturally contain sugars in the form of fructose, glucose, and lactose.
-Sugar added to a food during processing or preparation, as well as fruit juice and fruit juice concentrate, is known as “free sugar”.
-Free sugar can come directly from a natural source (maple syrup, honey, or agave nectar) or can be extracted from beets, sugar cane, rice, corn, or fruit.
-Regardless of the initial source, all sugar is broken down in the body into one of three simple sugars: glucose, fructose, and galactose.
-Although they may be absorbed slightly differently, in the end, all sources of sugar provide us with energy for our brain and body to function.
+In contrast, sugar added to a food during processing or preparation is known as added sugar.
+Added sugar can come directly from a natural source (maple syrup, honey, or agave nectar) or can be extracted from beets, sugar cane, rice, corn, or fruit.
+Regardless of whether you eat foods with added or naturally occuring sugar, in the end, all sources of sugar provide us with energy for our brain and body to function.

-Why is too much “free sugar” a problem?
+Why is too much added sugar a problem?

 Foods that are natural sources of sugar, such as fruit, vegetables and dairy products also provide us with beneficial nutrients including fiber, calcium, vitamin D, vitamin C, vitamin A, phosphorus, protein, and potassium.
 These are the nutrient-rich sources of sugar that are part of a healthy pattern of eating.
 In fact, most Canadians don’t get enough of these foods1.

-According to the WHO, their guideline "does not refer to the sugars in fresh fruit and vegetables, and sugars naturally present in milk, because there is no reported evidence of adverse effects of consuming these sugars."
-The real concern is with consuming too much “free sugar” because it displaces healthy foods, which contain important nutrition.
+In 2015, the WHO released an international sugar guideline.
+The recommendation "does not refer to the sugars in fresh fruit and vegetables, and sugars naturally present in milk, because there is no reported evidence of adverse effects of consuming these sugars."
+The real concern is with consuming too much “added sugar” because it displaces healthy foods, which contain important nutrition.
 This imbalance can have detrimental health consequences.

 How does Canadian sugar intake measure up?

 When compared with Canada’s Food Guide, most Canadians fall short on consuming enough Vegetables and Fruit as well as Milk and Alternatives3.
-Since these two food groups contain our nutrient-rich sugar sources, let’s take a look at the recommended number of servings and see how it would all add up when compared with the proposed 100 gram sugar limit:
+Since these two food groups contain our nutrient-rich sugar sources, let’s take a look at the recommended number of servings and see how it would all add up when compared with the 100 gram sugar reference amount:

 An adult who follows the food guide, eating 8 servings of Vegetables & Fruit and 2 servings of Milk & Alternatives, might consume about 75 grams of naturally occurring sugar a day4.
-If Canada adopts the 100 gram limit for total sugar, this leaves room for 25 grams of added sugar (6 teaspoons or approximately 5% of total energy), within the WHO free sugar guideline.
+This leaves room for 25 grams of added sugar, which would include foods that have a %DV for sugar on the nutrition facts table of 15% or more.

 As a result, there’s space to include a teaspoon of sugar in hot cereal or coffee, swapping in a flavoured yogurt at snack time, and an oatmeal cookie for dessert.
-Of course if we choose sugary processed cereals, a pastry for a snack, a soft drink with dinner, and a variety of other processed foods, things could really add up!
+Of course if we choose sugary cereals, a pastry for a snack, a soft drink with dinner, things could really add up!

 How Can I Reduce My Sugar Intake?